robbelouwet/masterthesis-forkskinny/reports/weekly_reports/first_semester/week5.md

 ### What was on my mind

 - Met with Amit and Erik wednesday, we talked about the bottleneck really being in the non-linear part of the round function.
-And that actually the tweakey schedule already is really fast.
-We agreed that I'd continue transforming the tweakey schedule into a SIMD implementation, and then I'd look at the round function and the fixed slicing bit slicing technique.
+And that actually the tweakey keys already is really fast.
+We agreed that I'd continue transforming the tweakey keys into a SIMD implementation, and then I'd look at the round function and the fixed slicing bit slicing technique.
 Later, I'd look at using skinnyplus-128-384 (from romulus) to construct a forkskinny-128-384 implementation and compare both.
 - If both bit slicing and SIMD seem to really give a speedup, we were thinking about how we could maybe combine bit